 Unfortunately, this a real low point for the Soundlink 3.
 The lack of smartphone controls can be overlooked, but there is no excuse for not having a play/pause button.
 There is no smartphone integration whatsoever.
 It’s a shame.

 The body is made out of metal and plastic.
 It’s not as useful when throwing the speaker around outside, but it does make it feel more elegant overall.
-It feels luxury, marking the biggest difference between the two speakers.
+It feels luxurious, marking the biggest difference between the two speakers.

 However, that doesn’t mean you can’t add flair.
 Bose sells a range of rubber skins for the speaker in different colors.
 With them, you add protection and set yours apart from the pack.
 At $30 a pop, you may want to pass through.